dougyoung/simple-blockchain/README.md

 This project represents a single node in a networkless proof-of-work based cryptocurrency system.
 As such it does not cover various concepts:

 1. Peer networking and message passing
-2. Best chain detection and replacement
+2. Transaction system
 3. More sophisticated consensus rules validation
+4. Best chain detection and replacement
-4. Chain persistence
+5. Chain persistence

 ## More reading